Zhengyushan/adaptive_color_deconvolution/README.md

 This is an implementation of the color normalization for histological images based on the adaptive color deconvolution as described in our paper:

-Yushan Zheng, Zhiguo Jiang, Haopeng Zhang, Fengying Xie, Jun Shi, and Chenghai Xu, Adaptive Color Deconvolution for Histological WSI Normalization, Computer Methods and Programs in Biomedicine, v170C (2019) pp.107-120
+Yushan Zheng, Zhiguo Jiang, Haopeng Zhang, Fengying Xie, Jun Shi, and Chenghai Xue, Adaptive Color Deconvolution for Histological WSI Normalization, Computer Methods and Programs in Biomedicine, v170C (2019) pp.107-120